gesifred/nodejs2023Q2-service/README.md

 then inside container you can run **tests** with:

 ```
+## inside container

 /usr/src/app # npm run test
 ```

-To run a vulnerability scan you need to use `scan:vuln`
+To run a vulnerability scan you need to use `scan:vuln` it will take a couple of minutes depending on your connection
 ```
+## inside container

 /usr/src/app # npm run scan:vuln
 ```
 it will download the tool and scan vulnerabilities for you